pegasus991/ChatML/README.md

-# AutoML_GPT
+# AutoML GPT

 #### Description:
 This project aims to simplify the process of machine learning model creation, training, and evaluation through an intuitive conversational interface.
 Leveraging the power of ChatGPT's language understanding capabilities and the LangChain's framwork to tune ChatGPT on our machine learning documentation.
-The AutoML GPT assistant allows users to interactively design, train, and evaluate machine learning models using custom documentation.
+The AutoML GPT/ Chat ML assistant allows users to interactively design, train, and evaluate machine learning models using custom documentation.
 The project provides a seamless experience for users to specify model configurations, perform hyperparameter tuning, and analyze model performance through natural language queries.

 #### Below is the workflow of the project :
 <img width="735" alt="Workflow Diagram" src="https://github.com/pparashar21/AutoML_GPT/assets/103917169/716e13ad-b326-40b0-9ad8-c2d48a2ef80a">